tempestphp/tempest-docs/app/Content/console/02-building-console-commands.md

  <strong><em>package:info</strong></em> <<em>name</em>>
 ```

-Note how a method's parameter list is used to define the command's definition:
+Tempest will use method's parameter list to define the command's definition.
+For example, this parameter list:

 ```php
 final readonly class Package